-Big Changes in the HVAC Industry
+Big Refrigerant Changes in the HVAC Industry

 If you own an air conditioner or heat pump, you’ve likely heard the term “refrigerant” before.
 It’s a crucial part of your system, responsible for transporting heat and making your home feel comfortable.
-But big changes are coming to the HVAC industry, specifically around the refrigerants used in air conditioning and heat pump systems.
+But big changes are coming to the HVAC industry, specifically around the refrigerant used in air conditioning and heat pump systems.
 In this article, we’ll break down what’s happening, why it matters to homeowners, and how you can prepare for the transition.

 What Is Refrigerant and Why Is It Important?